ashstpier/malifaux/README.md

 The editor has a concept of 'Widgets' which are logically seperate content units arranged on the page.
 A Widget consists of a CoffeeScript file and a CSS file, these can be found in `public/widgets`.

 Build Dependancies & Setup
 --------------------------

+There are 3 ways to run the project locally, take your pick.

+=== Locally

 You will need [Node.JS](http://nodejs.org) installed to build this project.
 Then from within the project root run...

     npm install